webscopeio/mailingui/README.md

 Mailing UI is an _open source_ collection of email components (templates coming soon!) that can help you save time and improve your email campaigns.

 All of the components are designed to be visually appealing and easy to use.
-The [MJML](https://mjml.io/) markup language was used to reduce the pain of coding a responsive email.

 Since the Mailing UI is open source, you can use any part of it for free and modify it to suit your needs!